Cragzu/docscord/docs/using-voice-chat.md

 * **Text channels**, denoted by a hash (#) symbol
 * **Voice channels**, denoted by a megaphone symbol

-Both types of channels can be selected by clicking on them.
+Both types of channels can be selected by clicking on them (displayed in the left side of the server view).
 Text channels will display message history and let you type, and joining a voice channel will connect you to the call.
 Click on a voice channel to get started!
+You should see your name and profile picture appear underneath the channel name.

 ![Discord channel list](https://github.com/Cragzu/just-the-docs/blob/master/assets/images/server_channel_list.png?raw=true)